-Just as its name suggests, this tree is quite a ‘little gem’ with all the wonderful qualities you’d want from a magnolia and more!
-Also known as the dwarf southern magnolia tree, it can be planted as a privacy screen or hedge.
+Just as its name suggests, this specimen tree is quite a ‘little gem’ with all the wonderful qualities you’d want from a magnolia and more!
+Also known as the dwarf southern magnolia tree, the Little Gem Magnolia tree can be planted as a privacy screen or hedge.

-Not the most cold hardy flowering magnolia tree.
-Does better in southern states, zones 7-9.
-If you are looking for a cold hardy magnolia – check out the Bracken’s Brown Beauty.
+Not the most cold hardy flowering magnolia tree as it does better in the southeastern United States.
+Grow this little gem southern magnolia in USDA plant hardiness zones 6-10.
+If you are looking for a more cold hardy evergreen tree – check out the Bracken’s Brown Beauty Magnolia.

 Magnolia grandiflora 'Little Gem'